Greeting from Director

 Frontiers in Multidisciplinary Research for Advanced Materials

-Four years have passed since the Great East Japan Earthquake on March 11, 2011.
-We contribute our efforts to attain the reconstruction through material science and technology as well as to produce researchers and engineers useful to the nation.
-We will proceed further advance in the field of Multidisciplinary Research for Advanced Materials.
+Since our institute is the main base of this project, we have been making our best for the realization in the near future.
+Eight years have passed since the Great East Japan Earthquake on March 11, 2011.
+We will contribute our efforts to the reconstruction through material science and technology, as well as to educate researchers and engineers contribute to the nation.
+We will proceed further in the field of Multidisciplinary Research for Advanced Materials.